 Modify Recipes for a Heart-Healthy Diet

 You don't have to abandon all your favorite recipes to eat healthier.
-Several small modifications in your current recipes can often greatly lower the fat, saturated fat, cholesterol, and/or calories in your diet for a heart-healthy makeover.
+Several small modifications to your current recipes can often greatly lower the fat, saturated fat, cholesterol, and/or calories in your diet.

 These small changes in your current recipes can make a big difference in your intake of fat and calories without significantly affecting the taste or enjoyment of your favorite meals.
 Some suggestions for making heart-healthy substitutions in your recipes are given below.

 |1 cup shortening or lard||¾ cup canola or olive oil|